Users have a choice of how they get started with the JS7: by use of the Online Demo, Installation for Containers or Installation On Premises.

 - when using the advanced search box in the upper right panel then filter results to the JS7 space like this:

 - The same source code and therefore the same functional features are available with both license models.
-The operational feature of clustering the JS7 components for high availability is a commercially available feature.
+The operational feature of clustering the JS7 products for high availability is a commercially available feature.

 - Professional services including Product Maintenance, Support Options and Services, such as Training, Implementation and Migration services are available with a Commercial License.